JustJorr/Fuely/README.md

 # fuely

-This project currently has an error because i used a lot AI considering im still a begginer :)
+This project currently has an error because i used a lot AI considering im still a beginner :)

 if anyone could help me solve the problem in here i'd be very grateful